ivanlg1327/Junior-Data-Operations-Engineer-Clarity-AI-Challenge/README.md

 file while it's being written and run indefinitely.
 The script will output, once every hour:

-● A list of hostnames connected to a given (configurable) host during the last hour.
+- A list of hostnames connected to a given (configurable) host during the last hour.

-● A list of hostnames received connections from a given (configurable) host during the last hour.
+- A list of hostnames received connections from a given (configurable) host during the last hour.

-● The hostname that generated most connections in the last hour.
+- The hostname that generated most connections in the last hour.

 Both the number of log lines and hostnames can be very high.
-Consider implementing a CPU and memory-efficient s
+Consider implementing a CPU and memory-efficient solution.
+Please feel free to make assumptions as necessary with proper documentation.